kasertim/StructuredImageSegmentation/README.md

     It includes the redistributions of

     1) Pablo Arbelaez's gPb algorithm code: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html.
 The code is under "external" folder

     2) Piotr Dollar's structured edge detection code is included, which is the Version 1.0 (11/12/2013) - initial version corresponding to his ICCV 2013 paper

     3) I modified the version 1.0 code and redistribute in this package.
-I include the licence.txt from "Structured Edge Detection Toolbox," which is a source code package for
-       Piotr's ICCV 2013, ECCV 2014, PAMI 2015 (dowbloaded from https://github.com/pdollar/edges, and I include it in the "external" folder).
+I include the licence.txt from "Structured Edge Detection Toolbox," which is a source code package for Piotr's ICCV 2013, ECCV 2014, PAMI 2015 (dowbloaded from https://github.com/pdollar/edges, and I include it in the "external" folder)

     4) This code has been tested on Ubuntu 12.04 and 14.04 with Matlab 2014b and Matlab 2015a.